Victoria Park, Melbourne: Winding down

 Starting in the late 1980s, Collingwood started moving some of their home games to the MCG.

 The move was a success financially for the club, as it unlocked better exposure to the public: these venues had light towers enabling games to be played at night to boost television audiences and attendances.
 Beginning in 1994, Collingwood started moving their games to the MCG by playing all but three matches at the venue, and in 1998 and 1999, only two games a year were being played at Victoria Park.
 In 1996 the cricket club moved away from the ground after a 100-year association with it.

-The 928th and final match of top level senior football (48 in the VFA and 880 in the VFL/AFL) at Victoria Park was played in the last fixture of the 1999 home-and-away season between Collingwood and the Brisbane Lions.
+The 928th and final match of top-level senior football (48 in the VFA and 880 in the VFL/AFL) at Victoria Park was played in the final round of the 1999 home-and-away season between Collingwood and the Brisbane Lions.
 Collingwood lost the final game at Victoria Park to Brisbane by 42 points, and finished with the wooden spoon for just the second time in their history.

-While Collingwood were scaling down their presence at Victoria Park, the Victorian Football Association staged their 1994 and 1995 finals series at the ground.
-The last VFL match of the era was played in 2000, when Collingwood lost to Williamstown.
-The ground's capacity at closing was around 24,000, significantly smaller than the other venues used by the AFL at the time.
+While Collingwood were scaling down their presence at Victoria Park, the Victorian Football Association (VFA) staged their 1994 and 1995 finals series at the ground.
+The last VFA/VFL match of the era was played in 2000, when Collingwood lost to Williamstown.
+The ground's capacity at closing was around 27,000, significantly smaller than the other venues used by the AFL at the time.

-Collingwood Football Club's departure from the ground
+Collingwood's departure

 Following the move to the MCG, Collingwood has seen an increased number of spectators see their games, thanks to the much larger capacity of the stadium.
 After the use of the ground was discontinued for AFL home and away games at the end of the 1999 AFL season.
 Collingwood Football Club still continued to use Victoria Park as a training and administration base up until 2005.
 Collingwood also used Victoria Park for their training sessions leading into the 2002 and 2003 AFL Grand Final matches.
 The ground was also used for some of the pre-season matches prior to the 2004 AFL season.
 The ground is still considered to be the club's spiritual home.
 Collingwood Football Club moved its administrative and training facilities from Victoria Park to the purpose-built Melbourne Sports and Entertainment Centre at the Olympic Park Complex in 2004.

-Plans for the ground to be demolished following Collingwood's move away from the ground have become drawn out over a number of years because the ground is protected under the Victorian Heritage Register because of its cultural heritage significance at state level.
-Plans for demolition and reconstruction on the site have said that the oval will remain even if the stands do not.